 Peripheral vascular disease is a chronic disease that affects a person’s blood vessels as narrow blood vessels reduce blood flow in the limbs.

 Peripheral vascular disease can signal that a patient has fatty deposits and calcium building up within the walls of the arteries.
 As patients age, there is a higher risk that they will develop peripheral vascular disease.
-Other factors that may increase risk of this illness include previous limb injuries, smoking, and diabetes.
+Other factors that may increase the risk of this illness include previous limb injuries, smoking, and diabetes.
 A patient may also experience leg pain, particularly when walking.
 Exercise and lifestyle changes to increase blood flow are recommended.
-In some cases surgery or medication will also be recommended.
-It is best to speak with your provider to assess what treatment is best for you.
+In some cases, surgery or medication will also be recommended.
+Speaking with your provider to assess what treatment is best for you is best.